toobeeh/Valmar/Readme.md

 ## Design guidelines

+### Performance
+Each service should have the goal to create granular access to its entities and not waste resources to calculate/fetch data that might not be needed by the majority of its consumers.

 ### Entities / DTOs
 Following layers should expose following entity types:
 - Application layer: GRPC response classes